CV fraud is common

 Reference checks are (as we all know) very important.
 As always, the more done the better the outcome, as:

-Watch out for CV fraud and avoid cutting corners
+Watch out for fraud & avoid cutting corners

 I am a recruiter and have been in the industry for more than 25 years.